henriquestiagoo/daily-water-tracker/README.md

 Hi there! 👋

-This application showcases **Daily Water Tracker**, an app that will help you stay hydrated by tracking your weekly water consumption.
+This repo showcases **Daily Water Tracker**, an app that will help you stay hydrated by tracking your weekly water consumption.

 It serves as the base of the writing of the blog post ["'Hello, Apple Watch ⌚"](https://tiagohenriques.vercel.app/blog/watchos-healthkit-app).